exxbnc/xsctcf/README.md

 # Chinese Flux Usage

 Define your settings in the header file and make.
-The f.lux ripoff will check what hour it is local time and change the temperature of the screen gradually.
+The f.lux ripoff will check what hour it is local time and change the temperature of the screen gradually based on parameters.

+Limitations: Only able to set two temeratures and two times.

 # Installation